AlmabroukBen-Omran/Uber-NDPO-Privacy-by-Design-Assessment/README.md

 ## Assessment Tool Overview
 The NDPO Privacy by Design assessment tool is an Excel-based tool designed to help evaluate privacy practices across different applications.
 It includes the following key components:

-### Sheet 1: Read This First: This sheet provides an introduction to the tool, including its purpose, scope, and references.
-It highlights the need for conducting Privacy by Design assessments and offers guidance on how to use the tool effectively.
+### Sheet 1: Read This First:
+This sheet provides an introduction to the tool, including its purpose, scope, and references.
+It highlights the need for conducting PbD assessments and offers guidance on how to use the tool effectively.

-### Sheet 2: Initial Information Request: This sheet gathers preliminary information about the application under assessment.
+### Sheet 2: Initial Information Request:
+This sheet gathers preliminary information about the application under assessment.
 For this project, the initial information regarding Uber's mobile application is documented here.

-### Sheet 3: Assessment: This sheet is where the actual assessment is conducted.
-It evaluates 45 privacy controls across 7 Privacy by Design domains.
+### Sheet 3: Assessment:
+This sheet is where the actual assessment is conducted.
+It evaluates 45 privacy controls across 7 PbD domains.
 Each control is categorized as effective, partially effective, ineffective, or not applicable and includes:

 • Domain: The specific area of privacy being evaluated.
 • Control ID: A unique identifier for each control.
 • Control Title: The title of the control.